ehmicky/normalize-node-version/README.md

 Folder to consider to start look for a node version file when using the `.` alias (`.node-version`, `.nvmrc` or `.naverc`)

+### Supported aliases

+`normalizeNodeVersion` support some node version aliases you can use as `versionRange`:

+- `_` : Node version used by current process
+- `.` : Node version from a `.nvmrc`, `.node-version` or `.naverc` file in the current directory or any parent directory If no version file is found, it will resolve to current process version.

 # See also